joephinderink/SharePortation-Protocol--SPP-/metrics/metrics_methodology.md

   - [2.10 dockless.utilization.trips_per_vehicle.avg](#210-docklessutilizationtrips_per_vehicleavg)
 - [Compatibility with Mobility Data Collaborative Metrics](#compatibility-with-mobility-data-collaborative-metrics)

-## 1. MDS Core Metrics
+## 1. SPP Core Metrics

-Reference to MDS Core Metrics specification in Github: [link](/metrics/core_metrics.md)
+Reference to  SPP Core Metrics specification in Github: [link](/metrics/core_metrics.md)

 ### 1.1 `vehicles.[state].avg`

-The average number of vehicles in an [MDS state](../general-information.md#vehicle-states) during the interval within a geographic area.
+The average number of vehicles in an [ SPP state](../general-information.md#vehicle-states) during the interval within a geographic area.
 To calculate **vehicles.[state].avg**, we will take a snapshot of vehicle status every N-period, and  average the number of vehicles shown to be in status.
 The default for N is a 1-minute snapshot, with the goal to compute metrics at the largest interval where the least amount of change will occur.
 Although depending on use cases and computational capabilities, the snapshot frequency can be configurable.

 **Sample**